apaz-cli/daisho/Why.md

     * Undefined behavior lurks around every corner.
 See the unintuitive undefined behavior around, once again, [Iterators](https://en.wikipedia.org/wiki/Criticism_of_C++#Iterators).
     * Despite how far it's come, I very much dislike writing modern C++.
 I am stubborn, I think it smells, and I will never forgive it.
 * Java
-    * The JVM's garbage collection doesn't take the strain off the programmer.
+    * For nontrivial applications, the JVM's garbage collection doesn't take the strain off the programmer.
 Instead of thinking about lifetimes, now it's about pruning object graphs.
     * Type Erasure makes Java's generics unusable for many tasks.
 The runtime type of any generic variable is `java.lang.Object`, which has a large overhead both on memory and cpu cycles due to method ID lookups.
 There are no generics for integral types.
-    * Java programs are about 3x slower than equivalent C/C++ programs (Citation needed), for basically no reason other than portability.
+    * Java programs are about 3x slower than equivalent C/C++ programs (Citation needed), for basically no reason.
     * Java cannot be properly optimized, because new classes can be loaded at runtime.
 You cannot optimize a program if nobody will tell you what the program is.
     * Runtime reflection conflates the class injection issue.
 Even if a function is private, unused, and should not be accessable, unused code cannot be deleted because a class could be injected at runtime that refers to the unused code reflectively and calls it.
 This also sort of defeats the purpose of having `private` in the first place.